 In this year, 1924, Ernest, working as a carpenter in Bluefield, West Virginia, heard an early recording of a man he knew from his past.
 That person was, Henry Whitter, who was born near to “Pop”, in Fries, Virginia, and had recorded for Okeh records.

-History illustrates the activity of Ernest in these early years which would see him record for many recording labels, which would include Okeh.
+History illustrates the activity of Ernest in these early years which would see him record for many recording labels, these would include Okeh Records.
 On this label, in 1924, he would record his own rendition and title, “The Titanic”.
 Later he was to record for, Edison, on wax cylinders, and Columbia records, together with the support of a pioneering producer, Ralph Peer.

-“Pop” would go on to realize his dream, of promoting his popularity, and having his many recordings played on radio, and also becoming a widely acclaimed and sought after performer.
+“Pop” would go on to realize his dream, of promoting his popularity, and having his many recordings played on radio.
+Also becoming a widely acclaimed and sought after performer.
 Although he would record his own work on many occasions plus his alternatively titled, “The Sinking of The Titanic” for Columbia in 1928, it was the original, recorded on Okeh, that would prove to be his biggest success.
 This recording was later, after much research, proved to have been the equivalent of a modern day million seller.
 This recording, despite alternative claims, was indeed the very first million seller in Country Music.
 He was later. though posthumosely, to receive a "Grammy" award for this rendition and his contribution to the world of music.

-The future for “Pop” Stoneman and his early successes, which reaped fine benefits for his ever growing family, appeared to be paved with inevitable progress.
-He was rapidly becoming one of the music businesses greatest successes, and the building of a legend was beginning.
+The future for “Pop” Stoneman and his early successes, which reaped fine benefits for his ever growing family appeared to be paved with inevitable progress.
+He was rapidly becoming one of music businesses greatest successes, and the building of a legend was beginning.

 He would also be contributory in introducing the likes of, The Carter Family, Jimmy Rogers, and others into the world of Country Music.
 These were the legendary “Bristol Sessions” with Ralph Peer.
-The undisputed time in Country Music’s history, held in Bristol Tennessee, in 1927, where and when the genre was born.
+This was to be the undisputed time in Country Music’s history, held in Bristol Tennessee in 1927, where and when the genre was born.
 This would mark a milestone in “Ernest “Pop” Stonemans” life forever.

 An Unexpected Interruption

-In Ernest’s life, as with others, it would take all of his possessions, all he had worked and dreamed of.
-He would lose everything.
-It would have a greater effect on Ernest, as during his financial rewards, he would make loans and act as guarantor to many of the people he knew in and around the vicinity of Galax.
+In Ernest’s life, as with others, He would lose everything, it would take all of his possessions, all he had worked and dreamed of.
+It would have a greater effect on Ernest, as during his financial rewarding time he would make loans, and act as guarantor to many of the people he knew in and around the vicinity of Galax.
 Without his help many would not have been able to realize their own dreams of owning property.
-Of course, when the financial institutions began clawing back money and or property, the biggest axe fell on Ernest.
-Whilst others were deemed not responsible for any debt and were therefore able to sit on the property purchased.
-Ernest Stoneman suffered the loss of, literally, everything he had, and was to be pursued by the authorities of the day to the point of having to leave the place he called home.
+Of course come 1929 when the financial institutions began clawing back money, and or property, the biggest axe fell on the likes of Ernest.
+Whilst others were deemed not responsible for any debt, and were therefore able to sit on the property purchased, Ernest Stoneman suffered the loss of, literally, everything he had, and was to be pursued by the authorities of the day to the point of having to leave the place he called home.